yangzjed/Scheduler_Project/README.md

 where each entry of availability is encoded as follows: 0 -> unavailable, 1 -> available, 2 -> preferred.

 Input files are stored in src/data.
 To change the input file used, edit SchedulerEngine.main.

+Output format: Array of task assignments, where element array[i] represents the student that performs task i.
+Student numbering begins at 1.